MicrosoftDocs/powerapps-docs/powerapps-docs/teams/manage-your-apps.md

 # Managing an app

 To manage an app, select **Apps** from the solution explorer.
-And then, select the app that you want to manage, or select the *Commands* (…) option for the app, and then select the options from the drop-down menu.
+And then, select the app that you want to manage, or select the *Commands* (**…**) option for the app, and then select the options from the drop-down menu.

 ![Select apps](media/manage-apps-select-apps.png "Select apps")

 ## Edit an app

 Select **Edit** an app to edit the app in Power Apps Studio.
 For more information about editing an app, go to [edit a canvas app in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/edit-app).
-For more information about Power Apps Studio, go to *Understanding Power Apps Studio*.
+For more information about Power Apps Studio, go to [Understanding Power Apps Studio](understand-power-apps-studio.md).

 ## Play an app

 Select **Play** to run an app’s latest [published](https://docs.microsoft.com/powerapps/maker/canvas-apps/save-publish-app) version.
-For more details about publishing an app, go to Publish an app.
+For more details about publishing an app, go to [Publish an app](publish-and-share-apps.md).

 ## App details

 The **Details** option shows you the app details such as the owner of the app, when the app was created and last modified, app ID, app licensing information and the app’s *web link*.

 > [!TIP]
 > *Web link* of an app can be very useful when you want to run an app in the browser for testing or to launch an app from a browser or through another app (such as when using the [Launch() function](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-param)).